agilityhawk/agilityhawk/README.md

-- 👋 Hi, I’m @agilityhawk
+- 👋 Hi, I’m Omar.
-- 👀 I’m always looking out for interesting opportunities in both open-source development as well as custom code
+- 👀 I’m a full-stack web-developer with 11+ years of experience.
-- 🌱 I’m always open to learning cool new things and technologies
+- 🌱 I’m always open to learning cool new technologies.
-- 💞️ I’m open to collaborations on interesting projects
+- 💞️ I’m open to collaborations on interesting projects.
-- 📫 How to reach me? - For now, you can reach me right here on github!
+- 📫 You can reach me right here on github or email me at

 <!---
 agilityhawk/agilityhawk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.